EritosinSalami/Candy_Distributor/README.md

 **Approach:** I performed a complete end-to-end analysis by building a Medallion-architecture data warehouse in SSMS, using SQL for data extraction, transformation, and cleaning and developed interactive dashboards in Power BI.

-  The SQL Queries used to analyze and aggregate the data for this project can be found here:
+  The SQL Queries used to analyze and aggregate the data for this project can be found [here](https://tinyurl.com/pfekt7pm)

   Dashboard visuals can be found here: